Energinet-DataHub/greenforce-frontend/README.md

 `.vscode/extensions.json`.
 The editor will automatically prompt for installing these extensions when the project is opened for the first time, but they can later be found by executing the `Show recommended extensions` command.

+## Troubleshooting

+> There is a wall of errors in the terminal output when trying to start the
+> development server.

+This could be caused by outdated dependencies.
+Run `yarn install` and try again